Capacity planning

 The main purposes of a capacity report include:

-• Assessing utilization levels to identify individuals with high or low workloads
+• Assessing resource utilization levels to identify individuals with high or low workloads

 • Observing trends in workloads to stay on top of increases or decreases

-• Understanding how much capacity is devoted to each project
+• Understanding effective capacity, and how much time is devoted to each project

-• Providing insights into potential financial impacts if projects require more time than initially planned
+• Giving insights into potential financial impacts if projects require more time than initially planned

 A good capacity planning report is concise and easy to understand, combining visual elements with metrics and additional context.
 Like this 👇